matt77hias/JavaRMI1/README.md

 **Academic Year**: 2013-2014 (1st semester - 1st Master of Science in Engineering: Computer Science)

 ## About
 Car rental application using Java RMI.
-(The *bonus* project provides a distributed setup with separate client and server code, and rmiregistry localisation) (see full [car rental project](https://github.com/matt77hias/meta-carrental))
+The *bonus* project provides a distributed setup with separate client and server code, and rmiregistry localisation.
+(See full [car rental project](https://github.com/matt77hias/meta-carrental))